dineshmanbajracharya/docs/content/java/concepts/array-list/array-list.md

 ## Example

-In the example below, a new `ArrayList` instance `arr` is defined.
-There are print statements throughout to show elements being added to and removed from `arr` before it is ultimately cleared:
+Here's an example that demonstrates the usage of ArrayList.
+In this example, we create a new ArrayList instance called arr and perform various operations on it, including adding and removing elements:

 ```java
 // Import from the java.util package